nicktmv/four-d-radar-thesis/README.md

 3. NVIDIA GeForce GTX 1660 Ti

 ## Getting Started 🚀
-Please ensure you running with an Nvidia GPU (at least 2GB VRAM).
+<mark> Please ensure you running with an Nvidia GPU (at least 2GB VRAM).</mark>

-CUDA 11.8 is required for pointnet2 dependencies.
-Any other configuration is not guaranteed to work.
+<mark>CUDA 11.8 is required for pointnet2 dependencies.
+Any other configuration is not guaranteed to work.</mark>

 1. Clone the repository